August 27, 2021

 Based on LGC’s research and retail surveys, as many as one in ten supplements on the market could be contaminated with unsafe or banned substances.
 Although the contamination levels may be at a low concentration, the levels could still be enough to pose health risks to those who ingest them.
 With the ever-growing supplement use worldwide, it is vital for consumers to choose dietary supplements that have been third-party tested to minimize these risks.

 Developed in 2007, Informed Choice is a global quality assurance certification program for the dietary supplement industry.
-Recognized by numerous anti-doping and nutrition bodies around the world, the program helps consumers to make safer and more reliable choices when looking for dietary and sports supplements.
-When a consumer sees the Informed Choice logo on the product label, they can feel confident knowing that it has been regularly tested for more than 250 prohibited and potentially harmful substances and was manufactured under high-quality standards.
+Recognized by numerous anti-doping and nutrition bodies around the world, the program helps consumers make safer and more reliable choices when looking for dietary and sports supplements.
+When a consumer sees the Informed Choice logo on the product label, they can feel confident knowing that it has been regularly tested for more than 285 prohibited and potentially harmful substances and was manufactured under high-quality standards.
 While there are several important aspects of the program, three of the key elements of the Informed Choice program include:

-Informed Choice performs an extensive pre-certification assessment by the way of a manufacturing assessment questionnaire.
+Informed Choice performs an extensive pre-certification assessment by way of a manufacturing assessment questionnaire.
 A brand and manufacturer must provide documents to allow a detailed audit of every ingredient in the facility producing the product, formulation, and manufacturing cleaning procedures in order to meet the requirements for certification and examine potential banned substance contamination risks.

 While Good Manufacturing Practice (GMP) is important, it is a common misconception to believe that GMP certification adequately addresses the risks of banned substances entering the manufacturing process of a supplement.
 Evidence of contamination in GMP facilities is not uncommon because the handling of steroids, stimulants, SARMS and other substances banned by the World Anti-Doping Agency (WADA) is permitted under GMP regulations.
 Informed Choice requires manufacturers producing certified products to go beyond GMP to minimize risk.